 Check for available runtimes and update Xcode if needed:

-flowdeck simulator runtimes
+flowdeck simulator runtime list